 Even though you don’t see many around on the road, box truck camper conversions make for the ideal RV for the van lifer on a budget.

 Box trucks are cheap and easy to obtain, as they are used by professionals, such a plumbers and movers, and you can even buy retired service vehicles, like ambulances, at your local town office.
+The box of truck campers tends to be 14 to 17ft long.

 Thanks to their rectangular shape, box trucks are also highly customizable, leaving you plenty of freedom for the floor plan design.